 Category Best Practice Recommendations Security guides Follow the operating instructions and any available product security documentation provided by the vendor.
 Pay special attention to the environment in which the fitting software is intended to be used and the security recommendations provided by the vendor.
-Request from the vendor a MDS2 form6 (refer to ANSI/NEMA HN 1-2019) for the fitting software and the associated equipment and services.
+Request from the vendor a MDS2 form 8 (refer to ANSI/NEMA HN 1-2019) for the fitting software and the associated equipment and services.
 This standardized form consists of 216 questions that cover 23 different categories of medical device security capabilities.
-The questions in MDS2 form have been mapped with corresponding sections of IEC TR 80001-2-2, NIST SP 800-53 Rev. 4, and ISO 27002.
+The questions in MDS2 form have been mapped with corresponding sections of IEC TR 80001-2-2, NIST SP 800-53 Rev. 4, and ISO/IEC 27002:2013.
 MDS2 form is intended to supply HCDOs with important information to assist them in assessing cybersecurity risks associated with medical devices.
 Password security Use unique user ID and a sufficiently strong and unique password that cannot be easily guessed.
-The SANS Institute's Password Construction Guidelines 7 provide the best practices for the creation of strong passwords.
-See CISA's Security Tip ST04-002 8 for more information on password security.
-Ensure that any default password is changed as soon as possible (i.e., prior to fitting software installation, during the installation, or upon next log in).
-Network security When a data connection via Wi-Fi or a mobile network is required, avoid connecting to networks in public places (e.g., coffee shops, airports) that can be accessed by many people.
-Malware protection Use caution with e-mail attachments and untrusted links.
-Look very carefully at the sender of the e-mail message.
+The SANS Institute's Password Construction Guidelines 9 provide the best practices for the creation of strong passwords.
+See CISA's Security Tip ST04-002 10 for more information on password security.
+Ensure that any default password is changed as soon as possible (i.e., prior to fitting software installation, during the installation, or upon next log in) Network security • When a data connection via Wi-Fi or a mobile network is required, avoid connecting to networks in public places (e.g., coffee shops, airports) that can be accessed by many people.
+Malware Use caution with e-mail attachments and untrusted links. protection Look very carefully at the sender of the e-mail message.
 Be cautious when receiving attachments from senders with whom you do not regularly correspond.
 It is important to detect malicious attachments, which may contain malware or exploit scripts that may compromise your computer/laptop on which the fitting software is running.
-Hover the cursor over each untrusted link to check the corresponding URL and determine whether it is credible.
-Mismatched URLs (i.e.,
+LIBL and determine whether it is credible.
+Mismatched LIBLs (i.e. one and determine whether it is detable.
+Mismatched Ones (i.e.,